Updated on: · 👉 Back to the Mystery Booms & Rumblings Hub · 👉 Related hubs: Earth Oddities · Sky Oddities · Space Oddity

 - Are earthquake booms dangerous?

 - They’re startling but usually harmless.
 Strong shockwaves can crack plaster or knock items off shelves.
-If you smell gas or see smoke, call emergency services.
+If you smell gas or see smoke, treat it as an emergency and contact local authorities.

 Sources & Further Reading